ULF Waves Derived from Ground Magnetometer Measurements

 Method of derivation:

-Using the 1-min SuperMAG data, we calculate the 10 parameters of the ULF data products as follows:
+Using the 1-sec SuperMAG data, we calculate the 10 parameters for each of Pc2 - Pc5 ULF bands as follows:

 - In the derivation of the ULF parameters, the N and E components are used.

 - Wavelet analysis is applied to geomagnetic field data for a segment of 1-h length.